 8. Bridget Riley

 Bridget Riley (born in 1931) is one of the most famous Op Art artists, a form of art that as the name suggests involves optical illusions.
 This makes it all the more remarkable that her biggest influence is one of the greatest French artists and Post Impressionists George Seurat (1859-1891).

 She started painting black and white paintings which evolved into singular paintings featuring multiple colors.
 One of her most famous artworks is an enormous mural that decorates St Mary’s Hospital in London.
 Another famous work was completed between 2017 and 2019 and can be found at the Chinati Foundation in Marfa, Texas

 9. David Hockney

 David Hockney (born in 1937) is one of the most versatile English artists in history as he’s a painter, draftsman, printmaker, stage designer, and photographer.
 He was one of the leading members of the Pop art movement that emerged during the 1960s in the United Kingdom.

-Hockey is another artist whose works sold for astounding amounts while he’s still alive.
+Hockney is another artist whose works sold for astounding amounts while he was still alive.
 One work called “Portrait of an Artist” sold for an incredible $90 million (£70 million) at an auction at Christie’s in 2018.
 This was the highest price ever paid for a work of a living artist in an auction, quite amazing indeed.